rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/CallMethodHandler.md

 ### Intent for a Not Supported API

-- "notSupportedApi" are the ones which are not supported by platform and the response of these apis will be always w=validated against errorSchema.
+"notSupportedApi" are the ones which are not supported by platform and the response of these apis will be always validated against errorSchema.

 Sample Intent - Here, if there is a key *isNotSupportedApi* with value *true* in the intent received, that api response will be validated against errorSchema.

 <details>